Microsoft Entra EAM

 For use cases that include claims matching, Incode reads the user's profile from the Entra directory and matches verified attributes from their government-issued ID against that record.
 A successful match is required before the Entra action is allowed to proceed.
 If claims do not match, the session is routed to manual review.

-For directory sync configuration, including which Entra user attributes Incode uses, see Microsoft Entra Directory Sync.
+The Microsoft Entra Directory Sync page describes directory sync configuration, including which Entra user attributes Incode uses.

 - Log in to Dashboard.